grzegorz-kraszewski/iff-chunk-tool/README.md

 Commandline tool for manipulating chunks in IFF files.
 The tool is intended to be used for automated processing of IFF files in scripts, makefiles etc.

+Program for AmigaOS 3.0+.

 ## Features

-* Seven modes of operation: list, insert, append, remove, replace, extract, dump.
+* Eight modes of operation: list, insert, append, remove, replace, extract, dump, new.
 * Contents of inserted chunk may be specified as a string, or loaded from a file.
 * Chunk may be inserted as the first, the last or after chunk specified as argument.